crhrabal/fsg-github-demo/README.md

   - To file bugs, ask a question, etc

-    -Click "Issues"
+    - Click "Issues"
-    -Click "New Issue"
+    - Click "New Issue"